Welcome

 and NextAggregatorsHash

 fields have been removed.
-Rollkit vA should ignore all Valset updates from the ABCI app, and always enforce that the proposer is the centralized sequencer set as the 1 validator in the genesis block.
+Rollkit vA should ignore all Valset updates from the ABCI app, and always enforce that the proposer is the single sequencer set as the 1 validator in the genesis block.

 Field Name | Valid State | Validation |